 Yes.
-ELAM is a year-long program that begins in the late spring of each year.
-The application process begins in November and applicants are notified in early April.
+ELAM is a yearlong program that begins in the late spring of each year.
+The application process begins in October and applicants are notified in early April.

 During the application process, candidates should explore ideas for an Institutional Action Project (IAP) that they will work on over the course of the fellowship.
 The project should address issues beyond the candidate’s specialty/unit and be developed in consultation with the candidate’s ELAM sponsor and other senior executive mentors.

 The project should align with the candidate’s experience/expertise and provide an opportunity to advance her leadership skills and enhance institutional visibility while meeting an organizational need.
 The project can be part of a larger initiative.
 It may be an incoming challenge to a recently appointed position or it could be re-energizing a stalled but important initiative.

 The project should stretch the candidate's capabilities and broaden her leadership capacity.
 A list of IAPs completed by former fellows is available at the ELAM Leaders Forum web page.
 The Leaders Forum is the venue at which fellows showcase their Institutional Action Projects.

 ELAM is an executive leadership program for women pursuing leadership positions at academic health centers.
 ELAM is not a clinical physician executive program, nor is it a medical education program.
 To help you decide if ELAM is for you, we encourage you to read the materials in the About ELAM and Application Information sections of this website.
 Contact ELAM fellows in your area.
 Consult with your faculty affairs dean.
 And of course, feel free to contact the ELAM office at firstname.lastname@example.org or 215.991.8240.